jodehavi/azureunleashed/README.md

 1) Create the secret on your kuberentes cluster containing your container registry credentials
 ```
-$kubectl create secret docker-registry regsecret --docker-server=<registry login server> --docker-username=<registry username> --docker-password=<registry password> --docker-email=<your-email>
+$kubectl create secret docker-registry regsecret --docker-server=<registryname>.azurecr.io --docker-username=<registry username> --docker-password=<registry password> --docker-email=<your-email>
 ```
-2) In the application folder you shoudl see a file named `bookstore.yaml`.
+2) In the application folder you should see a file named `bookstore.yaml`.
 This is the file that describes to kubernetes what we want to deploy.
-Mofify (`sudo nano bookstore.yaml` or `sudo vi bookstore.yaml`) this file so that the `image` name matches your registry name (i.e. `<registry login server>/bookstore`)
+Modify (`sudo nano bookstore.yaml` or `sudo vi bookstore.yaml`) this file so that the `image` name matches your registry name (i.e. `<registryname>.azurecr.io/bookstore`).
+Save and exit.
 3) Execute `kubectl create` to create the deployment
 ```
 $kubectl create -f bookstore.yaml